 Stanford Institute for Economic Policy Research

-Katherine Casey is an associate professor of political economy at the Stanford Graduate School of Business.
+Katherine Casey is a professor of political economy at the Stanford Graduate School of Business.
 Her research explores the interactions between economic and political forces in developing countries, with particular interest in the role of information in enhancing political accountability and the influence of foreign aid on economic development.
 Her work has appeared in the American Economic Review, Journal of Political Economy and Quarterly Journal of Economics, among others.
 She teaches a course in the MBA program focused on firm strategy vis a vis government in emerging markets.

 King Center Supported Research

 2021 - 2022 Academic Year | Global Development Research Funding

 Candidate Entry Into Local Government

 This research project tackles the governance challenge of getting high human capital, high integrity, representative citizens to put themselves forward for consideration as political candidates.
 Casey plans to explore potential solutions to this challenge with our partners in government and civil society in connection with the 2023 Local Council Elections in Sierra Leone.
 To do so Casey proposes an initiative that would: i) identify, screen, and encourage high quality potential candidates to enter politics; and ii) share information about these potential candidates with political parties and/or civil society organizations working to enhance the electoral process.
 Casey plans to randomize this initiative across 100 of 200 local government wards to assess impacts on the pool of aspirants, selected candidates, and elected officials.